A note on the spectral gap for log-concave probability measures on convex bodies: A class of convex bodies

-Now let us investigate a second interesting situation, that is, when the symmetric matrix mapping $(\Jac \, \eta )_{\vert \eta ^\perp}$ is diagonal.
+To finish this work, let us investigate a somewhat different situation, that is, when the second fundamental form $\J \eta $ is diagonal.
 This is the case when the function $F$ describing the domain $\O$ has an additive form, that is for instance,

 where the potentials $U_i : \R \to \R ^+$ are smooth one-dimensional functions, since we have at the boundary $x\in \dO$,

 and